stefano-meschiari/latex2exp/README.md

 Usage
 -----

 Clone this repository and source the script.
-The script's only dependence are the stringr and magrittr package.
+The script's only dependence is the stringr package.

 ``` r
 source("./latex2exp.r")